 Sometimes the best thing for creative productivity can actually be just aimlessly surfing the web or overhearing a conversation or two.

 So tell us, do you consider yourself to be a pretty distractible person?
 If so, what are your thoughts on the findings from Northwest University?
-Do you find distraction to be of any benefit to the creative process, or is it just something you try to work through?
+Do you find a distraction to be of any benefit to the creative process, or is it just something you try to work through?
 Then try planners from Canva to keep your focus and achieve your daily goals without any nuisance and distractions.

 Feel free to leave any thoughts and tips you use to stay focussed down in the comments below!